 This course surveys American history from 1877 to the present.
 Emphasis is placed on the multifaceted experiences within American society; political, economic, intercultural, and social trends; and the impact of the United States in world affairs.
 Prerequisite: ENG 122 or successful completion of the Written Communication Competency II requirement.

-This course introduces students to the interdisciplinary field of social sciences and some of the disciplines that comprise this field, including anthropology, sociology, political science and history.
-These subject areas figure prominently in the Social Science major.
+This course introduces students to the interdisciplinary field of social sciences and some of the disciplines that comprise this field, including anthropology, psychology, economics, sociology, political science, and history.
 In this course, students will learn important social science concepts and theoretical approaches, along with the research methods that social scientists use to study human behavior.
-Throughout the course and through a summative assignment, students will examine how social factors shape social behavior, and some of the consequences of current social problems.
+They will also learn how research and findings from the social sciences can be applied broadly throughout society.
+Throughout the course and through a summative assignment, students will examine how social factors shape social behavior and some of the consequences of current social problems.

 In this course, learners deepen their understanding of the importance of natural resources to mankind.
 Students explore physical, biological, and ecological principles, examine how human alterations affect the environment, and reflect on the controversies surrounding various approaches to addressing environmental problems and the steps some communities have taken to address these challenges.